Grants

 • Value communities and neighborhoods.
 Enhance the unique characteristics of all communities by investing in healthy, safe, and walkable neighborhoods – rural, urban, or suburban.

-Community Housing Grants: Neighborhood Stabilization – Federal CDBG (Ongoing)
+Community Housing Grants: Neighborhood Stabilization – Federal CDBG

 The U.S. Housing and Urban Development (HUD) allocated $3.92 billion to all states and particularly hard-hit areas trying to respond to the effects of high foreclosures.
 HUD’s new Neighborhood Stabilization Program (NSP) will provide targeted emergency assistance through HUD’s Community Development Block Grant (CDBG) Program under the Housing and Economic Recovery Act of 2008 (HERA).
 These targeted funds will be used to purchase foreclosed homes at a discount and to rehabilitate or redevelop them in order to respond to rising foreclosures and falling home values.
 Neighborhood stabilization funds may be used for activities that include, but are not limited to: